Monday, 14 October 2024

 📌 Publication date: 02/07/2024

 The Night Ends with Fire is a Mulan re-telling with a twist.
-I love Mulan so of course I had to pick it up, and honestly it 100% delivered.
+I love Mulan so of course I had to pick it up, and it 100% delivered.
 I will say that the pacing might not work for everyone, as it jumps from one thing to the next quite a bit.
-I'm usually not a fan of this as I enjoy the journey, however, it worked here.
+I'm usually not a fan of that as I enjoy the journey, however, it worked here.
 In my opinion, anything extra added between the time jumps would have felt like filler.
 Instead the pacing was fast and the action kept me hooked and eager to continue reading.

 The world building was straight forward with no info dumps, making this the perfect read for fantasy novices.
 I found the concept of the spirits and the magic tied to them to be fascinating.